raykostantchev/rayko_research_group/content/positions/PhD_terabotics/index.md

 <!--more-->
 {{< toc hide_on="xl" >}}

 I am hiring PhD students to work in my laboratory.
 As I have just refurbished the laboratory from the previous professor, you will be getting a brand new workspace.
 I also inherited an optical laboratory and you will be working with it.
 |     |     |
 |:---:|:---:|
 | ![workspace](workspace.jpg "The Student Workspace") | ![lab](lab_space.jpg "Ultra-fast optical laboratory") |

 ### Salary
-PhD students will be paid **30,000NTD per month** as a minimum.
+PhD students will be paid **15,000NTD per month** as a minimum.
 However, getting good results will increase your salary
 - Acceptance of first author publications will increase your monthly salary by 500NTD, or more for high quality journals.
 - Actively improving your English will also be rewarded.
 - Contributions to publications of other NSYSU professors will also be rewarded (between 100-300NTD).
 - The NSYSU Physics department pays additional salary for marking undergraduate homeworks (as a teaching assistant) with salary depending on number of homeworks marked.
+- For additional salary, you can apply for the [*International Elite Doctoral Student Entrance Scholarship*](https://phys.nsysu.edu.tw/p/406-1181-286093,r111.php?Lang=en) provided by the Office of Academic Affairs, NSYSU.
+See chapter III of this [PDF](https://oia.nsysu.edu.tw/static/file/308/1308/img/3665/688144043.pdf).

 ### Research area